rctruta/ICS-Generator-Script/README.md

 - Allows customization of the start date, meeting frequency, and Google Meet link.
 - Outputs a calendar file that can be imported into any calendar application.

-### Importing the `meetings.ics`.ics file in Google Calendar
-- Go to Google Calendar/Setting
-   - Choose (Left Pane) Import & Export
-   - Select file from your computer
-   - Don't forget to press `Import`

 ## Requirements